argonatorUberTF/Uber-Team-Fortress/README.md

 Also the spy can ue custom skins, change colors, and top/bottom pants colors.
 So be on the lookout.
 The spy was minimized and nerf with auto ID ON.
 So you have to check yourself now.
 Auto ID just tells you the name of the player or whose sentry gun/tesla built.
-Each player gets a colored spot representing their team color that meanders nearby that player.
+Each player gets a colored spot fob representing their team color that meanders nearby that player.

 All classes spawn with a minimum of 3 type 1, and 3 type 2 grenades at level 0 newb starter.